simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 -----------------------

-The :ref:`tracing subsystem <outcome_vizu>` can be configured in several different ways depending on the used interface (S4U, SMPI, SimDag) and the kind of traces that needs to be obtained.
+The :ref:`tracing subsystem <outcome_vizu>` can be configured in several different ways depending on the used interface (S4U, SMPI) and the kind of traces that needs to be obtained.
 See the :ref:`Tracing Configuration Options subsection
 <tracing_tracing_options>` for a full description of each